How to use the GlusterFS Add-in

 What about my containers?

 So far we saw how you can create a share disk volume on every server.
 But what about accessing this share storage from each container?
-By default, all your containers are started with an automatic mount volume of the same name at
+You can mount the

 /mnt/data-store from inside a container without any further changes.